'Nobody is healthy in London, nobody can be'

 According to the present system of London Water Supply, a portion of the inhabitants of the metropolis are made to consume, in one form or another, a portion of their own excrement, and, moreover, to pay for the privilege.

 By the time of this second epidemic Snow had been working in Soho for almost a decade.
 He ministered as best he could to its victims, and this appears to have been the experience that prompted him to publish on the subject.
 A 32-page pamphlet, titled On the Mode of Communication of Cholera and printed privately in August 1849, set out the bones of Snow’s thesis.
-Cholera was a local infection of the bowels, caused by the consumption of materies morbi – ‘disease-causing particles’.
-And, following this, it was spread by drinking water contaminated with the faeces of cholera victims.
+Cholera was a local affliction of the bowels, caused by the consumption of materies morbi – ‘disease-causing particles’– and spread by drinking water contaminated with the faeces of earlier victims.